blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 The vocabulary introduces a finite set of `concepts`, `properties` and `terms`. `Concepts` define the objects of exchange, `properties` define their characteristics, and `terms` define commonly understood values of properties.

 This vocabulary corresponds to the [Data Privacy Request Schema](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#schemas) component of the [High- Level Architecture](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture).

+Two additional documents: [Examples of use](./examples.md) and [Expected Behavior of Implementing Systems](./expected-behavior.md), complement this document.

 ## Motivation